 The authors wish to thank the U.K Engineering and Physical Sciences Research Council (EPSRC) and Siemens for their support.
-The authors thank Prof. K. Osamura and Dr. L. Goodrich for their help in providing literature for this article and members of the superconductivity group in Durham particularly A. Blair, P. Branch and J. Greenwood.
-Figure 2(a) and 2(b) are courtesy of Dr. B. Mendis and L. Bowen in the Durham University Microscopy Facility.
-Figure 2(e) is courtesy of SuperPower, Inc., a Furukawa Company, copyright 2015 (with adaptations by Durham).
+The authors thank: Prof. K. Osamura and Dr. L. Goodrich for their help in providing literature for this article; P.A.
+Russell for her help with producing the figures; and members of the superconductivity group in Durham particularly A. Blair and P. Branch.
+Figure 1(a) and 1(b) are courtesy of Dr. B. Mendis and L. Bowen in the Durham University Microscopy Facility.
+Figure 1(f) is courtesy of SuperPower, Inc., a Furukawa Company, copyright 2015.
 This work was funded by the RCUK Energy Programme under grant EP/I501045 and EP/L01663X/1.
 The data are available at: http://dx.doi.org/10.15128/r1pn89d656x